-- (a) Immediately after the filing of the submission or the answering statement or the expiration of the time within which the answering statement is to be filed, the AAA shall send simultaneously to each party to the dispute an identical list of 10 (unless the AAA decides that a different number is appropriate) names of persons chosen from the National Roster, unless the AAA decides that a different number is appropriate.
-The parties are encouraged to agree to an arbitrator from the submitted list and to advise the AAA of their agreement.
-Absent agreement of the parties, the arbitrator shall not have served as the mediator in the mediation phase of the instant proceeding. - (b) If the parties are unable to agree upon an arbitrator, each party to the dispute shall have 15 calendar days from the transmittal date in which to strike names objected to, number the remaining names in order of preference, and return the list to the AAA.
-If a party does not return the list within the time specified, all persons named therein shall be deemed acceptable.
+- (a) Immediately after the filing of the submission or the answering statement or the expiration of the time within which the answering statement is to be filed, the AAA shall send simultaneously to each party to the dispute an identical list of 10 (unless the AAA decides that a different number is appropriate) names of persons chosen from the National Construction Panel.
+The parties are encouraged to agree on an arbitrator from the submitted list and to advise the AAA of their agreement. - (b) If the parties are unable to agree upon an arbitrator, each party to the dispute shall have 14 calendar days from the transmittal date in which to strike names objected to, number the remaining names in order of preference, and return the list to the AAA.

+The parties shall not exchange arbitrator selection lists.
+If a party does not return the list within the time specified by the AAA, all persons named therein shall be deemed acceptable by that party.
 From among the persons who have been approved on both lists, and in accordance with the designated order of mutual preference, the AAA shall invite the acceptance of an arbitrator to serve.

-If the parties fail to agree on any of the persons named, or if acceptable arbitrators are unable to act, or if for any other reason the appointment cannot be made from the submitted lists, the AAA shall have the power to make the appointment from among other members of the National Roster without the submission of additional lists. - (c) Unless the parties agree otherwise when there are two or more claimants or two or more respondents, the AAA may appoint all the arbitrators.
+- (c) If the parties fail to agree on any of the persons named, or if acceptable arbitrators are unable to act, or if for any other reason the appointment cannot be made from the submitted lists, the AAA shall have the authority to make the appointment from among other members of the National Construction Panel without the submission of additional lists. - (d) Unless the parties agree otherwise, when there are two or more claimants or two or more respondents, the AAA may appoint all the arbitrators without the submission of lists. - (e) In a three-arbitrator case, the parties shall first attempt to agree on the professional backgrounds of the composition of the arbitration panel.
+If the parties are unable to agree, then the AAA shall determine the professional composition of the panel, taking into account any preferences expressed by the parties.